chrisbeckstrom/jmess-jack/README.md

 # JMess - A utility to save your audio connections (mess) #
+CB fork: I'm going to attempt to remove the "do you really want to overwrite the XML file?"
+This will be my first time forking something and then recompiling it..!

 JMess can save an XML file with all the current [Jack Audio](http://jackaudio.org/) connections.
 This same file can be loaded to connect everything again.
 The XML file can also be edited.
 It also also has the option to disconnect all the clients.